Melbourne Rebels: History

-The 15th licence
+Super Rugby license

 With SANZAR announcing a restructure while renegotiating broadcast rights, an additional licence was created.
 Ten bids were received: seven from Australia, two from New Zealand (Hawkes Bay and Taranaki) and the Southern Kings from South Africa.

 The Australian expressions of interest included three from Victoria, one from Western Sydney, one from the Gold Coast, the New South Wales Country Rugby Union (backed by John Singleton) and a second Queensland team.

 Three expressions of interest came out of Victoria for new Super licence- the Vic Super 15 headed by Mark Ella and backed by Kevin Maloney along with three former VRU directors, a Belgravia Group bid led by Geoff Lord (on behalf of the Melbourne Victory) and the Melbourne Rebels bid from the Victorian Rugby Union with backing from media magnate Harold Mitchell with assistance from corporate consultants, including KPMG.

 On 12 August 2009, the Australian Rugby Union endorsed Victoria as Australia's sole candidate state for the new licence in the Australian conference in the expanded 2011 Super Rugby competition.

 They attempted to broker a deal that would consolidate the three bids as a singular entity that they hoped would be "overwhelmingly successful".
-The Melbourne Rebels bid petitioned the ARU to submit only one of the three bids to SANZAR.
+The Melbourne Rebels bid petitioned the Australian Rugby Union to submit only one of the three bids to SANZAR.

 The efforts to amalgamate these bids was fraught with politics.
 Investment banker John Wylie brokered a tentative agreement between the Melbourne Rebels and the Vic Super 15 that was announced at the 2009 Weary Dunlop Luncheon.

 Given that SANZAR could not reach a unanimous decision the matter was sent to arbitration.
 The arbitrators felt that the Southern Kings' bid was more advanced with regard to business and financial planning and organisation structure and governance.
 They also felt that the Southern Kings also had a stronger player base and rugby tradition.
 Revenue however, from the sale of broadcasting rights to Australasian broadcasters, would be reduced by US$15–20m over the course of a five-year agreement should the 15th team be resident in South Africa.

 On 12 November 2009, after an arbitration process between themselves and South Africa's Southern Kings, Victoria was awarded the 15th Super Rugby licence, as it was considered more financially viable to SANZAR.
-The bid was provisionally offered to the Vicsuper 15 consortium but when the ARU declined to offer a AUD4.3m grant commensurate with funding supplied to the other Australian franchise, the Mark Ella led consortium withdrew its bid.
+The bid was provisionally offered to the Vicsuper 15 consortium but when the ARU declined to offer a $4.3m grant commensurate with funding supplied to the other Australian franchise, the Mark Ella led consortium withdrew its bid.
 The licence was subsequently awarded to the Victorian Rugby Union's Melbourne Rebels.